brainlife/BCT/README.md

 Complex network measures of brain connectivity: Uses and interpretations.
 Rubinov M, Sporns O (2010) NeuroImage 52:1059-69.

+Author:
+Franco Pestilli The University of Texas at Austin

 ### This version of the Brain Connectivity Toolbox is meant to help people add the BCT git submodule to their git project

 ### Brain Connectivity Toolbox in other projects